 All are welcome at Marjorie, where owner Donna Moodie serves food to nurture community.
-The name pays tribute to Donna’s mother, celebrating her ability to bring people together to enjoy “scratch” cooking.
+The name pays tribute to Donna’s mother, celebrating her ability to bring people together to enjoy “scratch” cooking and warm hospitality.
 In need of a private dining room or event space?
 Marjorie is the perfect spot.

 |Donna Moodie began her love affair with food and entertaining at a young age, watching her mother, Marjorie, host themed dinner parties at their home.
 She always had a “room for one more attitude”, to the point that guests would sit on the floor, plates in their laps, with jazz, Calypso, and early R&B and Reggae music in the background.
 “They always seemed fun and spontaneous,” Donna reminices.
 “The house was full of joy and positive energy.”
 Donna got her first restaurant job at 18 to help pay for college.
 “I felt very at home,” she says.
 While she has no formal training as a chef, she’s been in the industry ever since.
 “It’s an environment that always nurtures my spirit and soul.”|